bb-acarrera/PLUTO/docs/validatorConfig.md

 ## runMaximumDuration
 The maximum amount of time (in seconds) a run can take to process a file.
 When exceeded, the server will terminate the run.
 Default is 600 seconds.

+## Custom Fields
+Uses [Config Properties] to define a list of custom fields to add to the data.

+[Config Properties]: ruleUiConfig.md

+## Custom Fields
+Uses [Config Properties] to define a list of custom fields to add to the data.

+[Config Properties]: ruleUiConfig.md